Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Simulation study

+Models~\ref{modelGP}--\ref{modelMaxStable} gradually exhibit increasingly stronger extremal dependence, and they can help us test whether the XVAE can capture spatially-varying dependence structures that exhibit local AD and/or local AI.
+Since the proposed process \eqref{eqn:model} allows $\gamma_k$ to change across the different knots ($k=1,\ldots, K$), a well-trained XVAE should be able to differentiate between local AD ($\gamma_k=0$) and local AI ($\gamma_k>0$).

-For each space-time simulated data set, we randomly hold out 100 locations as a validation set.
-We emulate the data input and characterize the dependence structure at the remaining 1,900 locations using both the proposed extVAE and a Gaussian process regression with heteroskedastic noise implemented in the \texttt{R} package \texttt{hetGP} \citep{hetGP}.
-In the following results sections, we show that all emulators will have good performances when emulating data sets from Models \ref{modelGP} and \ref{modelAI}, but \texttt{hetGP} fails to capture the asymptotic dependence in Models \ref{modelFlex}--\ref{modelMaxStable}.
+Additionally, for each space-time simulated dataset, we randomly set aside 100 locations as a validation set.
+Subsequently, we analyze the dependence structure of the remaining 1,900 locations using both the proposed XVAE (initialized with data-driven knots unless specified otherwise) and a Gaussian process regression with heteroskedastic noise implemented in the \texttt{R} package \texttt{hetGP} \citep{hetGP}.
+We then perform predictions at the 100 holdout locations (see Section~\ref{sec:predict} of the Supplementary Material).
+In the following, we show that both emulators perform well when emulating datasets from Models~\ref{modelGP} and \ref{modelAI}, but only XVAE appropriately captures heavy tails and AD in Models~\ref{modelFlex}--\ref{modelMaxStable}.